Grab the Dominant Color Of Image With JavaScript

 For a profile page template I was designing recently I needed a way to pick a color that would work well together with the user’s profile photo.
 Now, this can obviously not be done manually as users will upload their profile photo themselves, so this color needs to be generated dynamically.

-Luckily, Mr Lokesh Dhakar has built a neat little jQuery plugin called Color Thief, which simply gives you the dominant color of your choosen image, or, if you need more than one, a palette of colors.
+Luckily, Mr Lokesh Dhakar has built a neat little JavaScript library called Color Thief, which simply gives you the dominant color of your chosen image, or, if you need more than one, a palette of colors.

 Now, let’s play!

-Go grab a copy of jQuery and Color Thief and include them on your page.
+Go grab a copy of Color Thief and include them on your page.
 Also add your image.

 Next, let’s create the colorThief object and grab the dominant color of the image.